skilbjo/sepa/README.md

 	mandate_date_erb = mandate_date

-and in form-letter.erb like this
+and in `sepa.erb` like this

 	<h4>Customer Name: <%= firstname_erb %> <%= lastname_erb %></h4>
     <tr>
       <td>Bank Identification Code (BIC): </td>
       <td><%= bic_erb %></td>
     </tr>

+Your letters will be in the `output` directory.

 Enjoy!